ESFA-Group/PishtazProReleases/docs/release-notes/v1.5.14/readme.md

 ## Other improvements
-- Show advanced settings based on relay model
+- Fix active function status for VTFF.
-- Confirm when setting file with different relay specification is imported
+- Fix bugs.
-- Add UI for new settings
+- UI/UX improvements.
-- Fix active function status for power protection stage 5/6
+- Read/Write bay schema with Read from relay and Write to relay.
-- Fix bugs
+- Add firmware 1.1.15 support.
-- UI/UX improvements
+- Show Relay Model and Serial Number on software title